-The Navy’s New Cruiser Is… the Navy’s Old Cruiser
+The U.S. Navy’s New Cruiser Is … the Navy’s Old Cruiser

 New plan has today’s big warships sailing until 2045

 The U.S. Navy’s 22 Ticonderoga-class cruisers have been its biggest and most heavily-armed surface combatant warships since the mid-1980s.
 For years, the sailing branch tried and failed to design an even more powerful ship to replace the Ticos, but the high cost proved prohibitive.

 Now the Navy has finally identified its next cruisers.
 They’re the same cruisers as today, upgraded for a quarter-billion dollars apiece as part of a complicated plan that sees the last Tico finally leaving the fleet in 2045—at which point the vessel will have been in commission for a staggering 51 years.